-ADC's HDSL2 technology provides full-duplex services at standard T1 rates over copper wires between an H2TU-C and an H2TU-R, which comprise one HiGain HDSL2 system.
-HiGain HDSL2 systems use Overlapped Pulse Amplitude Modulation (PAM) Transmission with Interlocking Spectra (OPTIS) transceiver systems to establish full-duplex, 1.552 kbps data channels between the H2TU-C-202 and a remotely located H2TU-R.
+ADC's HiGain HDSL2 system comprises technology for full-duplex services at standard T1 rates over copper wires between an H2TU-C and an H2TU-R. HiGain HDSL2 systems use Overlapped Pulse Amplitude Modulation (PAM) Transmission with Interlocking Spectra (OPTIS) transceiver systems to establish full-duplex, 1.552 kbps data channels between the H2TU-C-202 and a remotely located H2TU-R.

-A block diagram of the H2TU-C-202 is shown in Figure 33.
+A block diagram of the H2TU-C-202 is shown in Figure 32.
 The H2TU-C-202 receives a 1.544 Mbps DSX-1 data stream from the DSX-1 digital cross connect interface.
 The H2TU-C contains a DS1 frame synchronizer controlled by an 8-bit microprocessor that determines the type of framing on the DS1 stream and synchronizes with it.
 The H2TU-C recognizes Superframe (SF), including D4, or Extended Superframe (ESF) framing.
 When the data is unframed, the H2TU-C arbitrarily defines a frame bit.

-Figure 33.
-H2TU-C-202 List 3E Block Diagram
+Figure 32.
+H2TU-C-202 List 4E Block Diagram